-Designated accessible parking spaces are located in Parking Lot A, situated at the rear of the building and accessible to the front entrance via our brick courtyard to the side of the building.
+Designated accessible parking spaces are located in Parking Lot A and E. Lot A is situated at the rear of the building and accessible to the front entrance via our brick courtyard to the side of the building.
+Lot E is next to the courtyard at the front entrance of the building.
 A map and parking information can be found on our Parking Information page.
 We also recommend patrons using wheelchairs or mobility aides to utilize our drop-off zone in front of the theater to disembark their vehicles for faster entry into the building.

 Parking Lot C also provides a level route to the theater entrance and may be utilized for accessible parking, though no spaces are officially designated as such, and patrons must cross Brookside Drive to reach the front of the theater from this parking lot.

 The lower lobby is wheelchair accessible through the front entrance of the theater only.
 The lower lobby includes the box office & access services window, women’s restroom, and main concessions bar.
 Elevator access is available to the upper lobby, lower gallery, and upper gallery levels.
 The men’s restroom and the entrance to the orchestra level of the auditorium are located at the upper lobby level.
 An additional concessions bar and the donor lounge are located at the lower gallery level.